FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 We'll be using Kafka to send data to FeatureBase via the Kafka consumer.

-To install Kafka, head over to Kafka's [download page](https://kafka.apache.org/downloads) in your browser and download one of the binary builds (which one doesn't matter, just don't download the source tarball).
+To install Kafka, head over to Kafka's [download page](https://kafka.apache.org/downloads) in your browser and download one of the binary builds.
+Which one doesn't matter, just don't download the source tarball.

 In a new terminal, move the tarball into `code` and use `tar` to un-compress the file: